Verma-MK/Verma-MK/README.md

 ![Banner](./Banner.svg)

-# ♟️ Interactive Chess Game
+#  ⚔️ One Board.
+One Bot.
+Infinite Regret. ⚔️

-Welcome to my GitHub profile chess game!
-Challenge a competitive AI opponent by opening a GitHub Issue.
+**Test your strategy.
+Face my undefeated AI by opening a GitHub Issue.**

 ## 🏁 Current Game Status